 You deserve to live in a home that is actually habitable.

 Being homeowners who rent our primary residence in TN to travel and explore the eastern coast of the USA, we know how important it is to find good tenants who will not destroy our property and be good landlords who go through every room and ensure everything is clean and in working order before it is listed for rent.
 We only hire licensed professionals to do work in our rental home.
 In 2017, we installed a brand new refrigerator, microwave and dishwasher from Lowe's.
-In 2018, we installed two new toilets, a new garbage disposal, and a new washing machine from Lowe's; in August 2019, we bought and installed in a brand new dryer from Lowe's.
+In 2018, we installed two new toilets, a new garbage disposal, and a new washing machine from Lowe's; in August of 2019, we bought and installed in a brand new dryer from Lowe's.
 We intend to return to our home, so it is never allowed to look rundown.
-We do inspections when we return to visit family and friends in TN to see what is really happening... and we have our neighbors be our "eyes and ears" when we are not present, noting the number of cars in the driveway and whether our renters are truly removing weeds or just weed wacking the beds and killing plants, or are putting the garbage cans out of sight on non-garbage days!
-Most rental homes, however, are not lived in by the owners; they are strictly treated as an "investment property" and these, all too frequently, are allowed to "go to pot"-- getting used and abused until they are finally sold "as is" in an auction.
-Single family homes that operate as an AirBnB lose value the fastest, which is why most subdivisions will not allow them.
+We do inspections when we return to visit family and friends in TN to see what is really happening...and we have our neighbors be our "eyes and ears" when we are not present, noting the number of cars in the driveway and whether our renters are truly removing weeds or just weed wacking the beds and killing our roses, or are putting the garbage cans out of sight on the side of the house on non-collection days!
+Most rental homes, however, are not lived in by the owners; they are strictly treated as an "investment property" and these, all too frequently, are allowed to "go to pot"--getting used and abused--until they are finally sold "as is" in an auction to an "opportunity investor."
+Single family homes that operate as an AirBnB lose value the fastest, which is why most subdivisions and cities will not allow them.

-The Landlord-Tenant Act came into being to protect renters from illegal behavior by landlords: repeated invasion of privacy with no actual work being done, refusing to make repairs within a reasonable time frame, trying to cover up safety issues, refusing to accept bids, increasing rent, increasing security deposit, "fining" a tenant for making repair requests, intimidating tenants, trying to evict to avoid making repairs, gross misrepresentation of the property, renting it with known health and safety hazards, removing services to retaliate, and using unlicensed people to do work in the home.
-Landlords are liable for dangers they SHOULD have known about, like faulty wiring too; they are not allowed to hide their heads in the sand, like an ostrich, refusing to see problems and feigning surprise.
-If your landlord cyberstalks you [sending threatening messages to do you harm, your family members harm, or threatening to do your business[es] harm, using the internet to communicate such messages] he or she has committed a Federal crime against which you have legal remedy.
+The Landlord-Tenant Act came into being to protect renters from illegal behavior by landlords: repeated invasion of privacy with no actual work being done, refusing to make repairs within a reasonable time frame, trying to cover up safety issues, refusing to accept bids, increasing rent, increasing security deposit, "fining" a tenant for making repair requests, intimidating tenants by phone, text, email and letter, trying to evict to avoid making repairs, gross misrepresentation of the property, renting it with known health and safety hazards, removing services to retaliate, and using unlicensed people to do work in the home.
+Landlords are liable for dangers they SHOULD have known about, like faulty electrical wiring.

 I think it's safe to say that if you have to repeatedly call the City Codes Department, the Public Health and Safety Department, go to court, or hire a lawyer to obtain a habitable living space, you are dealing with a "slumlord."